-This opportunity mapping also allows for comparisons to be made between different areas within the same locality, and for planting to be prioritised in those areas which have the greatest need (those with low tree canopy cover, for example).
-This prioritisation can also extend to other factors, such as areas of multiple deprivation, flooding, air quality and low educational attainment, to name a few.
-By prioritising in this way, the mitigation impact of new tree planting can be targeted to the areas of most need, thereby maximising return on planting budgets.
+This opportunity mapping also allows for comparisons to be made between different areas within the same locality, and for planting to be prioritised in those areas which have the greatest need.
+This prioritisation can also extend to other factors, such as areas of multiple deprivation, flooding, air quality and low educational attainment.
+By prioritising in this way, new tree planting can be targeted to the areas of greatest need, thereby maximising return on planting budgets.

-Opportunity mapping also provides a useful starting point from which to direct resources to potential planting sites, which will always need to be assessed on the ground to confirm whether the space identified is suitable for tree planting.
+Opportunity mapping also provides a useful starting point from which to direct resources to potential planting sites.
+These will always need to be assessed on the ground to confirm whether the space identified is suitable for tree planting.

-Aside from the ‘where to plant’, a full tree planting strategy should also cover ‘what to plant’, ‘how to plant’ and ‘when to plant’.
-Other questions to consider are: How can population diversity be increased?
+Aside from the ‘where to plant’, a more comprehensive (full) tree planting strategy will also cover ‘what to plant’, ‘how to plant’ and ‘when to plant’.
+Other questions might be: How can tree diversity be increased?
 How can ecosystem service delivery be maximised?
-How can resilience to the impacts of pests and diseases be minimised?
+How can the impacts of pests and diseases be minimised?
 How can the effects of climate change be mitigated?
-A tree planting strategy can also allow for a maximum stocking level to be calculated, based on the maximum number of trees a particular locality can hold.
+A tree planting strategy can also allow for a stocking level to be calculated, based on the maximum number of trees a particular locality can hold.
 Planting can also be balanced to counter the natural and dynamic losses which inevitably occur in any tree population.

-Finally, tree planting strategies allow for long-term forecasting to take place.
+Finally, tree planting strategies allow for long-term forecasting.
 This might include a consideration of what might happen to canopy cover over the next 30, 60 or 100 years, if no tree planting takes place, with the associated future benefits of tree planting calculated and scaled over time.
-It is also possible to produce breakeven points to assess when tree planting will begin to deliver significant ecosystem and other benefits, and when the investment made in tree planting will begin to pay back both economically and socially.
+It is also possible to produce breakeven points to assess when tree planting will begin to deliver significant ecosystem benefits, and when the investment made in tree planting will begin to pay back both economically and socially.